-Activity Frequency Receive information on school safeguarding arrangements and procedures as outlined in KCSiE 2023 (Part 1: page 7, paragraph 13).
+Activity Frequency Receive information on school safeguarding arrangements and procedures as outlined in KCSiE 2024 (Part 1: pages 8-9, paragraph 11).
 Induction or when arrangements/procedures are updated.
-Read Keeping Children Safe in Education (KCSiE): All Staff: Part 1; Part 5 and Annex B. Senior Leadership Team: Entire document Staff who do not work directly with children: Annex A Complete KCSiE Quiz Induction then annually (in Autumn Term) or when updated.
-Complete Safeguarding Awareness Training to enable staff to recognise, respond to and report safeguarding (including online safety and child-on-child abuse) concerns.
-Induction and then every 3 years Complete Prevent Awareness Training appropriate to role (see examples of training packages at: The Prevent duty: safeguarding learners vulnerable to radicalisation - GOV.UK (www.gov.uk)) Induction and every 2 years.
-Complete Cyber Security Training (training packages are available at: Cyber security training for school staff - NCSC.GOV.UK and National College) Induction and then annually Receive regular national and local safeguarding updates (including those relating to online safety).
+Read Keeping Children Safe in Education (KCSiE): All Staff: Part 1; Part 5 and Annex B. Senior Leadership Team: Entire document Staff who do not work directly with children: Annex A Induction then annually (in Autumn Term) or when updated.
+Complete Safeguarding Awareness Training to enable staff to recognise, respond to and report safeguarding (including online safety and child-on-child abuse) concerns (see Local Authority Safeguarding in Education Training Statement here) Induction and then every 3 years Teaching staff only: Complete FGM training appropriate to role (see Local Authority Safeguarding in Education Training Statement at: Early Years and Schools Training and Consultancies Shropshire Learning Gateway) Induction and then every 3 years Complete Prevent Awareness Training appropriate to role (see examples of training packages at: The Prevent duty: safeguarding learners vulnerable to radicalisation - GOV.UK (www.gov.uk) Induction and every 2 years.
+Complete Cyber Security Training (training packages are available at: Cyber security training for school staff - NCSC.GOV.UK) Induction and then annually Complete Online Safety Training (training packages are available at National College (Annual Online Safety Training & Certificate for Teaching Staff (nationalcollege.com)) Induction and then annually Receive regular national and local safeguarding updates (including those relating to online safety).
 Termly updates will be provided by the Trust's Safeguarding consultant.
 This may be done via email.